Vietnam.vn - Nền tảng quảng bá Việt Nam

 Chef Quang Dung - Photo: Michelin Guide

-Quang Dung is the founder of Chapter, a dining establishment in Hanoi, listed in the Michelin Guide's Bib Gourmand list.
+Quang Dung is the founder of Chapter, a Hanoi dining establishment listed in the Michelin Guide's Bib Gourmand.

 Michelin Guide praised Quang Dung's creative and sophisticated approach for setting a new standard for fine dining experiences in Vietnam.

-Breaking away from traditional notions of luxury, the Chapter chef is fascinated by seemingly cheap cuts of meat.
-However, according to the chef, they bring even more flavor than expensive parts.
+Breaking away from traditional notions of luxury, Chapter’s chef is fascinated by seemingly cheap cuts of meat that, according to the chef, offer even more flavor than expensive cuts.

-"There are a million things you can do with oxtail, but with sirloin, you can only grill it," Dung said.
+"There are a million things you can do with oxtail, but with beef tenderloin, you can only grill it," Dung said.

-"Lobster used to be fed to prisoners in America.
-In Vietnam, the most expensive part is not the beef tenderloin but the beef shank, I don't think it's any less delicious," he added.
+He added: "Lobster was once used as food for prisoners in America.
+In Vietnam, the most expensive part is not the beef tenderloin but the beef shank, I don't think it's any less delicious."

-This chef also innovated by using pig's trotters in a different way than usual.
-The trotters were deboned and then stuffed with foie gras and traditionally marinated pork in Vietnamese style.
+This chef also innovated by using pig trotters in a different way than usual.
+The trotters were deboned and then stuffed with foie gras and pork marinated in the traditional Vietnamese style.

 The chef joked: "Vietnamese people eat from head to toe, without throwing anything away."